-- Apply knowledge of molecular biology concepts and molecular techniques to plan experiments, explain and troubleshoot results - Demonstrate proficiency at the basic molecular biology techniques used in the lab - Explain the importance of proper controls in designing experiments and interpreting results - Perform basic lab math skills, statistical analysis, and graphing - Draw conclusions based on evidence and reasoning - Use basic bioinformatics databases and applications - Find, read, and evaluate primary literature - Collaborate with one another to learn foundation biological concepts and laboratory skills on and collaboration, we will frequently use class time to work on problems in groups.
+- Apply knowledge of molecular biology concepts and molecular techniques to plan experiments, explain and troubleshoot results - Demonstrate proficiency at the basic molecular biology techniques used in the lab - Explain the importance of proper controls in designing experiments and interpreting results - Perform basic lab math skills, statistical analysis, and graphing - Draw conclusions based on evidence and reasoning - Use basic bioinformatics databases and applications - Find, read, and evaluate primary literature - Collaborate with one another to learn foundation biological concepts and laboratory skills success in any discipline, and is very useful for learning.
+To encourage communication and collaboration, we will frequently use class time to work on problems in groups.